Jo Nesbø: Other projects

 In 2011, the Nesbø story Twelve was adapted by Magnus Martens into the film Jackpot (Arme Riddere), a black comedy crime mystery film.

 In 2014 it was announced that Nesbø would contribute a re-telling of the story of Macbeth as part of the Hogarth Shakespeare project, described as a 'crime noir' version of the tragedy.
 His Macbeth is set in 1970 in an unspecified location that combines aspects of Scandinavia and Scotland, and involves an Inspector Macbeth of a paramilitary SWAT team targeting bikers, drug dealers, and his police colleagues.
 It was published in April 2018.

 In 2016, it was announced that there are also plans to adapt his stand-alone novel, Sønnen (The Son), as a film, to be directed by Denis Villeneuve, with Jake Gyllenhaal as producer and Channing Tatum in the lead role.

 On 5 April 2017, it was announced that Icelandic director Baltasar Kormakur was working on a new adaptation of I Am Victor, a short story by Nesbø previously planned as an NBC television series but not completed.

 Other work

 Nesbø played as a striker for the football team Molde FK until he was forced to give up his football career upon tearing the cruciate ligaments in his knee.

 Nesbø has been the lead vocalist and primary songwriter for the Norwegian rock band Di Derre since its formation in 1992.

 Personal life

 Nesbø lives close to his ex-wife and their daughter in Oslo.
 He is a dedicated rock climber, having begun climbing seriously at age 50.
 In 2023, he achieved a long-standing goal of climbing a French grade 8a sport route.

+In June 2026 Nesbø was the guest for BBC Radio 4's Desert Island Discs.